Understanding Low Back Pain (LBP): A Comprehensive Guide

 Breathing and bracing strategies from DNS (Dynamic Neuromuscular Stabilisation)

-We then explain your findings clearly—so you understand what’s going on, why it’s happening, and how we’ll fix it together.
+We then clearly explain your findings so you comprehend what’s going on, why it’s happening, and how we can address it together.

-From there, we build a personalized plan that’s specific to your needs, not a cookie-cutter routine.
+From this point, we create a personalized plan tailored to your individual needs, avoiding a one-size-fits-all routine.

 Ready to Get Clarity on Your Pain?